-Obtaining Latitude and Longitude Coordinates by Knowing the Approximate Location on a Map latitude and longitude coordinates will automatically be displayed for whatever location you clicked on.
+Obtaining Latitude and Longitude Coordinates by Knowing the Approximate Location on a Map

 If you can find the place or object you want to visit directly on a world map, you can obtain latitude and longitude coordinates this way.
 First, be sure to go to the map by clicking on STEP 3: MAP & PREVIEW THE COORDINATES OF MY CHOSEN PLACE.